Aqueduct–North Conduit Avenue station: Exits

 The station's only mezzanine is at sidewalk level on the north end of North Conduit Avenue underneath the tracks.
 It has MetroCard vending machines, three turnstiles, and one staircase to each platform on the south end.

 There is an additional unstaffed fare control area at the north end of Rockaway-bound platform.
 Two HEET platform-level turnstiles lead to a staircase that goes down to a pedestrian tunnel that runs underneath the line.
 This exits to Hawtree Street (near 99th Place and Cohancy Street).
 There is a Resorts World Casino shuttle bus stop at the street exit, providing service to Aqueduct Racetrack and the casino.
 Until August 2013, this was exit-only, with a still-standing chain link fence that was locked when it was closed, with signs that had informed people that there is no subway entrance in the tunnel.
 The portal is now available for both entrance and exit at all times, including casino off hours.
 Newer signage advises that the entrance provides access to the southbound platform, and to walk the platform to the south mezzanine for northbound service toward Manhattan.

-Even though the station is partially at-grade, it is not ADA-accessible because both entrances have staircases and no elevators or ramps.
+Even though the station is partially at-grade, it is not ADA-accessible because both entrances have staircases but no elevators or ramps.
 However, the adjacent stations to the north and south, Aqueduct Racetrack and Howard Beach–JFK Airport respectively, are both accessible.